Acknowledgements and Intro

 We also know that bringing about change means moving away from discussions that are based in the ‘deficit’ and channelling our efforts into the strengths-based programs and services such as those that I have already mentioned.

-I know that there will be plenty of facts provided at this conference about the size and nature of suicide, so I will just quickly run through a few details regarding suicide in our communities.
+I know that there will be plenty of facts provided at this conference about the size and nature of suicide.

 In my home state of Western Australia, suicide rates for Aboriginal people in remote areas of the state are some of the worst in the world.
 It is well documented that self-harm rates are at least 10 times higher than non-Indigenous people.(3)